Counseling Center

 1. Review the Running Start materials provided on this page

-2. Attend one of the CHS Running Start Information Sessions in Feb or March
+2. Attend one of the CHS Running Start Information Sessions in January

 • In the application when asked what your intended major area of study is, please answer: Running Start.